 It’s likely that there’s an assortment of devices inside your home sharing the same network as the Sense hardware, and many of these devices broadcast their status periodically.
 These broadcast messages are used by a variety of devices to let other devices on the network know about their state.
 Things like a printer, Xbox, Chromecast, Sonos speaker, or other devices that tend to pair or connect with other network devices.
 Sense passively listens to these devices as they broadcast.
 The Sense monitor will also occasionally send out a ping on its own to prompt any devices on the network that might not be actively broadcasting their status.

 Enabling NDI lets your Sense hardware record these occasional status updates to help our data science team correlate them to changes in other power and current information captured by the Sense hardware.
 With this new data set, our data scientists can create a more robust device identification library and provide faster, more accurate device detection to the entire Sense community.

 Alongside this work, Sense’s data science team remains 100% focused on improving device detection based on the energy signal data that the Sense hardware monitors today.
 Think of NDI as an additional data set that will help us understand the energy signal data; the Robin to your energy’s Batman.

-You probably won’t notice anything right away.
+It may!
+We have already released NDI based models for some connected televisions and other devices, just be sure Sense is connected to the same local network, and NDI is enabled.
+Depending on what make/model television you have, you may not see results right away.
 However, this information will help connect the dots between dozens of other important clues that Sense is looking at to detect devices.
-The more users who enable this feature, the more data we’ll have to work with, and the faster device detection will become!
+The more users who enable this feature, the more data we’ll have to work with, and the faster NDI powered device detection will become!